sheraton grand park lane

 four seasons hotel hampshire

-This 18th-century manor house is nestled among 500 acres of countryside, which dogs can explore to their heart’s content thanks to the hotel’s dog-friendly policy.
-Pets are invited to sit in the outside eating areas of the Wild Carrot bar and library, and are welcome to relax in their rooms while their owners explore the spa and pool.
-Pets will also be treated to a welcome package including a dog bed, bowl, food and spring water on arrival.
+This Four Seasons 18th-century manor house is nestled among 500 acres of countryside, which dogs can explore to their heart’s content thanks to the hotel’s dog-friendly policy.
+Pets are invited to sit in the outside eating areas of the Wild Carrot bar and The Library, and are welcome to relax in their rooms while their owners explore the spa and pool.
+They'll also be treated to a welcome package including a dog bed, bowl, food and spring water on arrival.

 Bailiffscourt Hotel & Spa, West Sussex